PEG Ratio in Sweden: 10.7% CAGR, +7.5%/yr vs OMX Stockholm 30

 - Part of a Series

-This is one of the better results in the series.
+This is the standout result in the series.
 Large alpha vs the local benchmark, strong risk-adjusted return, and a clear explanation for why it works.

 The Stockholm Exchange in Context